cozy/cozy-doctypes/docs/io.cozy.banners.md

   - **`trigger`**: {string} The input that caused the last materialization.
   - **`at`**: {date} When it was materialized.

-`title`, `cta`, `dismissedAt` and `endsAt` are the only fields that may be missing, and for them a `null` value and an absent key mean the same thing.
+`title`, `cta`, `secondaryCta`, `dismissedAt` and `endsAt` are the only fields that may be missing, and for them a `null` value and an absent key mean the same thing.
 A client checks for both, including before reading `cta.label` or `cta.url`.
 Every other field is always present.

 ### Dates